What are the differences between SIMPLE 401(k), SIMPLE IRA, and traditional 401(k) plans?

 Contribution limits for a traditional 401(k) plan

-The maximum deferral amount for employee contributions is $23,000 for 2024 (inflation causes the IRS to evaluate limits annually, which often leads to increases).
-If an employee is age 50 or above, they can contribute an additional $7,500 to an account as a “catch-up contribution.”
+The maximum deferral amount for employee contributions is $23,500 for 2025 (inflation causes the IRS to evaluate limits annually, which often leads to increases).
+If an employee is age 50 or above, they can contribute an additional $7,500 to an account as a catch-up contribution.
+If an employee is 60 to 63 years old, the catch-up contribution limit increases to $11,250.

-What are the benefits of a traditional 401(k) plan?
+What are the pros of a traditional 401(k) plan?

 • Higher contribution limits.
 Employees with strong financial discipline and those with higher salaries will appreciate the opportunity to contribute several thousand dollars more per year to their retirement accounts compared to SIMPLE plans.